-All premium, any charges or fees for this Group Policy (hereinafter referred to as "premium") must be paid to Us.
-The premium for this Group Policy is shown in the SBC.
-If You do not pay premiums when due, this Group Policy will terminate subject to the Grace Period.
+All premium, any charges or fees for this Policy (hereinafter referred to as "premium") must be paid to Us.
+The premium for this Policy is shown in the SBC.
+If You do not pay premiums when due, this Policy will terminate subject to any applicable Grace Period.
 The Premium Due Date is shown in the SBC.
+If coverage is cancelled during this policy year for non-payment and You wish to re-enroll in coverage during this year or in the next policy year, you must pay any premium amounts due before We will accept your new enrollment.